RackEmApp/releasenotes/README.md

 This page displays the release note information for the RackEmApp Platform and the RackEmApp Mobile Application.
 To subscribe to changes in our release notes, you can watch [this GitHub Repository](https://github.com/RackEmApp/releasenotes).

 ---
+***Platform** - 24th April 2024*
+ - When creating a competition for losers in a Series, it will associate that competition to the series.
+This will allow you to run a plate which also scores points towards th rankings.
+ - Complete Competition will now be able to be performed more than once.
+This means if a mistake is made it will clean up the erroneous roll of honour and trophies

+Added the ability for you to re-compelte competitions, which will overwrite existing Roll of Honour, Series Points and Trophies to help correct mistakes.
 ***Platform** - 23rd April 2024*
  - Added collapsible round settings in competition management for a better UX
  - Added On/By for dates in non single day event group stages (singles leagues)